sagemath/trac_to_gh/Issue 2915.md

 # Issue 2915: bug in symbolic integration or "stupid bug in the sage/maxima interface"?

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2915

 Original creator: was